hasbiak/POS-APP-AKFOOD-Backend/README.md

 <h1 align="center">ExpressJS - AKFOOD RESTfull API</h1>

-Foodipie is web application for order some menu, there are Restfull API for product, product category, order, and history.
+AKFOOD is web application for order some menu, there are Restfull API for product, product category, order, and history.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With